webmakaka/oracledba.net/website/02-job/job.md

 permalink: /job_offer/
 ---

-### Hello!
+# Hello!
 I'm looking for new temporary job on projects.

-When i worked on <strong>NetCracker</strong> (NEC department), i worked with oracle servers from <strong>Russia, Europe, Australia, Canada, America, India</strong>.
+When I'm worked on <strong>NetCracker</strong> (NEC department), I'm worked with oracle servers from <strong>Russia, Europe, Australia, Canada, America, India</strong>.

-When i worked on RosBank, i worked with oracle servers from <strong>all regions from Russia</strong>.
+When I worked on RosBank, I worked with oracle servers from <strong>all regions from Russia</strong>.

-Unfortunately, i have no any visa to work in the USA, Canada, Europe and if you'll want to suggest me on international project, please help me with visa before.
+Unfortunately, I have no any visa to work in the USA, Canada, Europe and if you'll want to suggest me on international project, please help me with visa before.

 I can work remotely as Java, PL/SQL Developer or admin application servers Wildfly (Jboss), Weblogic and of course i can work with Oracle Database.